test666v2/chaff/README.md

 chaff.sh

-Purpose: Add additional pseudo-randomness to /dev/random from 4 sources : date, iostat, temperature (please verify ahead in the script) and ping
+Purpose: Add additional pseudo-randomness to /dev/random from 5 sources : date, iostat, temperature (please verify ahead in the script), ping and ps

 Please install sensors package or set variable GET_ENTROPY_FROM_TEMPERATURE to false